-We’re done!
-Despite encountering a myriad of technical challenges throughout the Tate Exchange, in the end it was a great a success and the project worked perfectly on the final day.
-With a change of communication from web sockets to radio transceivers, we were able to seamlessly integrate both halves of project, and Rosie’s upgraded robot and scenery visually pulled the whole thing together.
+We are done!
+Despite encountering myriad technical challenges throughout the Tate Exchange, in the end it was a great a success and the project worked perfectly on the final day.
+With a change of communication from web sockets to radio transceivers, we were able to seamlessly integrate both halves of project.
 Click read more to see it in action!

-The result is a surreal, virtual landscape where the objects of the real world are all reduced to the same psychadelic tree.
-They also serve as a lingering, physical trace of the robots movements.
+The result is a surreal, virtual landscape where the objects of the real world are all reduced to the same psychedelic tree.
+They also serve as a lingering trace of the robot’s movements.

 For the first two sessions we we using our Aether platform to communicate over the internet.
 However, there were so many people using the internet at the Tate that there was too much interference and we could not get a good signal (even when using a wireless LAN).
 For the last two sessions we switched to using radio transceivers.
 We opted for these ones, which are easy to use when connected to an Arduino.
 It was then just a case of implementing Serial communication code within the virtual world program.

 Now we are ready to move on to the next stage of the Aether project, so watch this space for more information soon!